ruhajaved/ENGG233_Digital_Dashboard/README.md

 The technologies used include:

 1. Processing 3.5.3
-2. Library gicentreUtils 3.4.0 by Jo Wood and Aidan Slingsby
+2. Library gicentreUtils 3.4.0 by Jo Wood and Aidan Slingsby (org.gicentre.utils.stat. library in Processing).

 ## Solution